Douglão

 Douglas Ferreira, or simply Douglão (born 18 May 1986), is a Brazilian former professional footballer who played as a defender.

 Career

 Born in Santos, coast of São Paulo, Douglão appeared for Coritiba and Internacional.
 In the summer of 8 he moved to French side Nantes, after agreeing to a three-year deal with the Ligue 1 side.

-On 17 August 2009, Douglão moved teams and countries again, signing a three-year deal with Superleague Greece side Kavala, appearing regularly for the club.
+On 17 August 2009, Douglão moved teams and countries again, signing a three-year deal with Super League Greece side Kavala, appearing regularly for the club.
 In August 2011, he joined Braga, but acted mainly as a backup during his two-year tenure at the Minho side.

 On 3 August 2013, Douglão joined Qatar SC in a season-loan deal.
 He rescinded his link with Braga in July of the following year, moving to Akhisar Belediyespor shortly after.